PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 existing pass-efficiency fixture proves one graph-index build at runtime.
 The eventual phase needs a frozen ModelIR/layout/diagnostics context, three stable IDs, and a fresh shared scope per phase invocation.

+That cluster now uses `TerminalClampUnaryReLUContext` and three stable IDs in `passes/terminal_clamp_unary_relu_orchestration.py`.
+Each invocation builder creates exactly one fresh scope and shares it across all three cleanup calls.
+The historical helper is a four-line delegate and its single outer boundary is unchanged.
+The efficiency fixture now drives the explicit runner and still observes one graph-index build.
+Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.
+Characterize the neighboring terminal singleton-maxpool/reshape pair and its shared scope next.